-In October 2015 the American Heart Association released their new 2015 guidelines for BLS and ACLS.
+The 2018 ACLS guidelines have been in effect since October 2015.
+This is when the American Heart Association released the most recent guidelines for BLS and ACLS.
 These guidelines will be good through 2020.
 There were some minor changes to both the BLS and ACLS Guidelines.
 The links below review changes that occurred with the release of the 2015 ACLS & BLS Guidelines.
 The article content was developed from information released by the American Heart Association in their Executive Summary: 2015 American Heart Association Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care and cited references from the executive summary.
 Use the links below to access the articles.

 This 6 minute video covers all the 2015 guideline changes listed below.